LBHackney-IT/API-Playbook/docs/integration_tests.md

 ## DynamoDb

 DynamoDB is a NoSQL database service that provides fast and foreseeable performance with minimal scalability.
-Amazon DynamoDB removes the burden of operating and scaling distributed database
+Amazon DynamoDB removes the burden of operating and scaling distributed database.

 ### Database connection